alescofet/bizaway-tech-challenge/readme.md

 ### Import API Calls

 -   To make it easier for the reviewer the repository has a "thunder-collection_Bizaway API calls.json" that can be imported using [ThunderClient](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) to test the API with some predefined calls.

+### Swagger API documentation

+-   Go to `http://localhost:<PORT>/api-docs` to view the swagger documentation once the server is up & running.